-Emergency Management in the City of Ontario is coordinated through the City Manager's office.
+Emergency Management in the City of Ontario is coordinated through the Office of Emergency Management.

 The main function of disaster and emergency preparedness is to ready a community for potential disaster, and then reduce its effects and impact after the event occurs.